 On the betting front, you’ll be able to place all kinds of wagers on the races themselves, including the Kentucky Derby.

 To get started, click on our exclusive links to begin creating your account.
-By taking that step, you’ll be entitled to a first deposit bonus of 50% up to $250.
+By taking that step, you’ll be entitled to a risk free first bet of up to $300.
 The code should be entered automatically.
 If not, just take the time to enter LSRTVG in the promo code box to take advantage.

 Creating an account is quick and easy.
 You’ll just need to enter simple information such as name and email address.
 From there, just click on the “complete registration” button, and your account will be created right away.